idsia-robotics/nanorobotics/index.md

 # News

+## Apr 10 2024

+Our paper “Vision-state Fusion: Improving Deep Neural Networks for Autonomous Robotics” has just been accepted for publication in the Journal of Intelligent & Robotic Systems, [paper](https://link.springer.com/article/10.1007/s10846-024-02091-6).

 ## Mar 15 2024

 Our paper “Fusing Multi-sensor Input with State Information on TinyML Brains for Autonomous Nano-drones” was presented at the European Robotics Forum 2024 [arXiv preprint](https://arxiv.org/pdf/2404.02567.pdf).